sr-murthy/continuedfractions/docs/index.rst

 continuedfractions
 ==================

-A simple extension of the Python :py:mod:`fractions` standard library for working with (finite, simple) `continued fractions <https://en.wikipedia.org/wiki/Continued_fraction>`_ as Python objects.
+A simple extension of the Python :py:class:`fractions.Fraction` standard library class for working with (finite, simple) `continued fractions <https://en.wikipedia.org/wiki/Continued_fraction>`_ as Python objects.

 The package is designed for users interested in: